Much Of Montana Under Winter Weather Advisories

 Chambers says Montana will also see some of the coldest weather yet this season, with lows dipping into the teens and single digits.

-All this snow means roads have closed early in Yellowstone National Park.
+And all this snow means roads have closed early in Yellowstone National Park.
 At this time, only the stretch from the North Entrance at Gardiner to Cooke City remains open.
-Officials warn those roads could be closed all weekend and into Monday, when most of the park roads are scheduled to close down for the winter.
+Officials warn those roads could be closed all weekend and into Monday, when most of the park roads are scheduled to close down for the Winter.